-When working with resin-bonded castings, it may be necessary to cement the retainers at this step.
+When working with resinbonded castings, it may be necessary to cement the retainers at this step.
 If so, use "Alternate Processing Technique" on next page.

-- 14. Wax the partial denture and complete its final check and approval before processing. - 15.
-Prior to flasking, remove the crowns with attachment females from the processing model.
+- 15. Prior to flasking, remove the crowns with attachment females from the processing model.
 Fill the inside of the black fabrication males with soft plaster.
 Seat the framework back on the processing model and fill the remaining open space below the males and around the abutments with plaster. - 16.
 Invest and process the partial denture in a technique of your choice. - 17.
 Deflask and clean the partial denture.
 Remove the soft plaster from inside the male. - 18.
 Remove any temporary stabilizing features (struts, etc.), and finish the partial denture.